Marrick Priory

 2019 - Dining room (2)

-The 1970s photo above shows people gathered in a door way, this is the entrance to the small common room.
-You can't see the girls dormitory in these photos - it's behind the boys' dormitory directly above the small common room.
-The photos below are taken from the main hallway entrance to the small common room.
-To the left of picture is the chapel and to the right is the dining room
+You can see people gathered in a door way above, this is the entrance to the small common room.
+You can’t see the girls dormitory in either of these photos – it’s behind the boys’ dormitory directly above the small common room.

 1970s - Small common room